-Sweet Potato Kale Hash Recipe With a Fried Egg
+Healthy Sweet Potato Kale Hash Recipe with a Sunny-Side-Up Egg

 Hey guys!
 Sara, Tiffany’s sister, here!

 Does your body ever just CRAVE something super healthy?
-Do you ever just feel kinda of “blah” and your body protests against the thought of making ANY thing for dinner that involves heavy breads or noodles or fats?
+Do you ever just feel kinda “blah” and your body protests against the thought of making anything for dinner that involves heavy bread or noodles or fats?

-Mine certainly does, and this is my go-to meal when my body cries out for something substantial and healthy!
-It’s a great way to balance the coconut Nutella popcorn and Nutalla Oreo cheesecake I love to make.
+Mine certainly does, and this great recipe is my go-to meal when my body cries out for something substantial, delicious, and healthy!
+It’s a delicious, satisfying meal and a great way to balance the coconut Nutella popcorn and Nutella Oreo cheesecake I love to make.

-We originally found this this sweet potato kale hash at Shared Appetite and it has quickly become a family favorite!
-It’s jam-packed full of fiber, protein, and different vitamins giving your body a great pick-me-up after a hard day or week.
+We originally found this delicious sweet potato kale hash at Shared Appetite, and it has quickly become a family favorite recipe!
+It’s delicious and jam-packed full of fiber, protein, and different vitamins, giving your body a great pick-me-up after a hard day or week.

-It’s easy to customize by adding in your own favorite veggies too!
+It’s easy to customize the original recipe by adding in more veggies too!
 Bell peppers, Brussels sprouts, and spinach are great additions to this dish!
 No matter what your family decides to add, I hope that you enjoy it as much as I do!

-And if you enjoy sweet potato recipes, check out this Sweet Potato Black Bean No Roll Enchiladas Recipe.
+And if you enjoy these sweet potato breakfast recipes, check out this Sweet Potato Black Bean No Roll Enchiladas Recipe, as well as this Sweet Potato Cornbread.

 Photo courtesy of Sara Welburn Photography